custom-components/ble_monitor/docs/faq.md

 ### I get AttributeError: module 'socket' has no attribute 'AF_BLUETOOTH' in Home Assistant after the installation or python upgrade

 This means that Python is built/installed without support for Bluetooth.
 You will have to rebuild Python 3 with `bluetooth.h`.
 When using a virtual environment (venv), you can do this with the following instructions.
 Please make a backup first!!!, as you will have to delete the venv with Home Assistant and reinstall it in a new venv.
-You might need to modify commands for your own situation.
+You might need to modify commands for your own situation and the latest python version.

 **1 Install BT library with:**